kubernetes/enhancements/keps/sig-network/4770-endpointslice-controller-flexibility/README.md

 ###### Does enabling the feature change any default behavior?

-When the feature-gate `EndpointControllerNameWellKnownLabel` is enabled, the label `service.kubernetes.io/endpoint-controller-name` will work as described in this KEP.
+When the feature-gate `ExternalEndpointController` is enabled, the label `service.kubernetes.io/endpoint-controller-name` will work as described in this KEP.
 Otherwise, no, for the existing services without the `service.kubernetes.io/endpoint-controller-name` label, the EndpointSlice, EndpointSlice Mirroring and Endpoints controllers will continue to generate Endpoints and EndpointSlices for all services.

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?